Luissalazarsalinas/Churn-detection/README.md

 - XGBoots

 Xgboost was the model with better performance with the validation set:
-- Accuracy:
+- Accuracy: 0.93
-- F1-Score:
+- F1-Score: 0.90
-- ROC-AUC:
+- ROC-AUC: 0.93

-The final model(XGBoost)
+Performance of the final model(XGBoost) with the test set:
-- Accuracy:
+- Accuracy: 0.99
-- F1-Score:
+- F1-Score: 0.98
-- ROC-AUC:
+- ROC-AUC: 0.98

-### **Deploy**
+### **Deployment**
+- The Machine learning API was deployed using the Dockerfile on Heroku
-The Streamlit App was deployed on Heroku
+- The streamlit app was deployed on Streamlit Cloud and accesses the ML api deployed on Heroku

+##  Statistical Analysis - Survival Analysis